Skip to main content

 RBAC VersionSupport LevelDescription

-RBAC0Fully SupportedRBAC0 is the basic version of RBAC96.
-It clarifies the relationship between Users, Roles, and Permissions.
+RBAC0Fully SupportedRBAC0 provides basic RBAC96 functionality, defining relationships between Users, Roles, and Permissions.

-RBAC1Fully SupportedRBAC1 adds role hierarchies on top of RBAC0.
-This means that if alice has role1, role1 has role2, then alice will also have role2 and inherit its permissions.
+RBAC1Fully SupportedRBAC1 extends RBAC0 with role hierarchies.
+When alice has role1 and role1 has role2, then alice inherits role2 and its permissions.

-RBAC2Mutually Exclusive Handling Supported (like this)RBAC2 adds constraints on RBAC0.
-This allows RBAC2 to handle mutually exclusive policies.
-However, quantitative limits are not supported.
+RBAC2Mutually Exclusive Handling Supported (like this)RBAC2 adds constraints to RBAC0, enabling mutually exclusive policy handling.
+Quantitative limits are unsupported.

-RBAC3Mutually Exclusive Handling Supported (like this)RBAC3 is a combination of RBAC1 and RBAC2.
-It supports role hierarchies and constraints found in RBAC1 and RBAC2.
-However, quantitative limits are not supported.
+RBAC3Mutually Exclusive Handling Supported (like this)RBAC3 combines RBAC1 and RBAC2, supporting both role hierarchies and constraints.
+Quantitative limits are unsupported.

 The Difference Between Casbin RBAC and RBAC96